Appeal Decision 74 - Certificate of Lawful Development.

 the use or operations described in the application would be lawful, if instituted or begun at the time of the

 application.
-In accordance with this burden of proof the
+In accordance with this burden of proof the applicant/appellant is expected to describe the

-applicant/appellant is expected to describe the proposal with sufficient clarity and precision to enable the
+proposal with sufficient clarity and precision to enable the decision-maker to understand from a written

-decision-maker to understand from a written description and plans exactly what is involved in the proposal.
-In
+description and plans exactly what is involved in the proposal.
+In this case the appellant accepts that the

-this case the appellant accepts that the description of the side-window was “ambiguous and needs re-wording to
+description of the side-window was “ambiguous and needs re-wording to specifically state that it should be

 application are lacking in essential details, which the appellant had opportunity to provide or overcome by